HackBugs/HackBugs/README.md

 </a>
 </div>

-## My favorite tools and technologies ⚙️
+## My Favorite Tools And Technologies ⚙️

-> Tools and technologies that I have worked with and am interested in
+> Tools and Technologies that I have worked with and am interested in
 <!-- Box Number -1 -->
 <table>
   <tr>